Diganta165/adv_mobile_application_assesment1/README.md

 ### 2. Book list

-Create, edit, delete, and read a book list.
+- Create, edit, delete, and read a book list.

-**Implementation details:**
-- RESTful API for CRUD operations
-- UI built with React, using Redux for state management
-- Tasks stored in MongoDB, associated with specific users
+- User can add book with title, writer, photo, pages and category
+- User can track how many pages he has read in a book.

-### 3. Project Collaboration
+### 3. Category

-Collaborate with team members on shared projects.

-**Implementation details:**
-- Invitation system to add users to projects
-- Real-time updates via WebSockets (Socket.io)
-- Project-level permissions enforced server-side
+- Category has a separate screen
+- User can create and delete category

-### 4. Due Date Reminders
+### 4. Notes
+- User can write notes on book list
+- User can see all the notes in the note screen

 Get notified when tasks are nearing their deadlines.